microchip-pic-avr-examples/pic18f16q41-peak-detector/readme.md

 ## Related Documentation

-TBxxxx, "Using Operational Amplifiers in PIC16 and PIC18"<br>
+TBxxxx: Using Operational Amplifiers in PIC16 and PIC18<br>
-TBxxxx, "Optimizing Internal Operational Amplifiers for Analog Signal Conditioning"<br>
+TBxxxx: Optimizing Internal Operational Amplifiers for Analog Signal Conditioning<br>
-ANxxxx, "Analog Sensor Measurement and Acquisition"
+AN3521: Analog Sensor Measurement and Acquisition<br>

 The above documents will be published soon.
 They will cover configuring the OPA module and how to best acquire analog signals.
 ## Software Used